 Thousands of consumers are injured by defective or dangerous products every year.
 Defective product injuries can occur through direct use of a dangerous product, or indirectly, as the result of someone else using the product, such as automobile defects that cause serious accidents.
 If you or a loved one has been injured in an accident that involved any type of defective or dangerous product, you may have grounds to seek compensation for any losses you might suffer as a result.

-The Providence product liability lawyers at Karns & Kerrison provide strategic, results-oriented representation to clients who have been injured by defective or dangerous products, including pharmaceuticals, vehicle parts, household products, child's toys, and many more.
+The Rhode Island product liability lawyers at Karns & Kerrison provide strategic, results-oriented representation to clients who have been injured by defective or dangerous products, including pharmaceuticals, vehicle parts, household products, child's toys, and many more.
 We understand how these cases work and the issues that must be addressed in order to prove negligence.
 You can rely on us to be there with you at every step, diligently working to see that your interests are protected.

 You can reach us by calling (888) 281-3100 or contact us via email to arrange a FREE consultation today